Toxic red tide is making Floridians sick — and angry

 The toxic red tide that's decimating Florida's marine lifeAug.02.201802:19

 One tourist warned on TripAdvisor: “Ground Zero — Polluted, dirty, unhealthy beach — STAY AWAY!!!”
-A weathercaster at the local CBS affiliate declared the one-two punch an “ecological disaster.”
 And the top experts on toxic algae blooms said they had no idea when the onslaught would end.

 The twin emergencies have hurt Florida’s tourist-driven economy, spurred calls for greater controls on fertilizers and other pollutants that fuel the fresh-water algae blooms and led to recriminations in the races for governor and the U.S. Senate.